 There is this huge misconception that being successful is somehow difficult or not within your reach.
 That’s crap.
-Being successful doesn’t mean you need to be a rocket scientist, it just means you need to work on a few basic skills that allow you to achieve what you set your mind to.
+Being successful doesn’t mean you need to be a rocket scientist.
+It just means you need to work on a few basic skills that will allow you to achieve your goals.

 Write Down Your Ideas and To Do’s

 What do you do with your thoughts on the way to work or crazy ideas that come to you in the shower?
 Don’t tell me you squander them because that would be wasting valuable brain juice.

 It’s been proven that our attention is limited and that you can only demand so much of your brain per day; breach that limit and it basically shuts down.